Chance is high that by now you have heard about the third platform. If not, you probably will soon as it takes center stage in digital transformation.

 The first platform is that of the mainframe and the terminals.
 The second platform brought the client-server model with personal computers, local area networks and the Internet.
 On a personal note: it’s around the time of the evolution from the first to the second platform that our roots lie, in the overlap of both worlds.

 In 2011 IDC stated that we shift to the third platform.
 Sure, client-server models still exist but again we’re seeing a transition.
 It’s probably the transition most of the people who read this have known.
-The third platform consists of various so called pillars: mobile, big data/analytics, cloud and social technologies.
+The third platform consists of various so called pillars: mobile, big data/analytics, cloud computing and social technologies.

 A quick look at how we got there: